tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 ---

-## Hints and Addiitions to The Unix Shell Lesson
+## Hints and Additions to The Unix Shell Lesson

 ### 1. [Introducing the Shell](https://swcarpentry.github.io/shell-novice/01-intro/index.html)